+(8) Officers or men wearing side arms shall not remove their caps or other head covering except indoors.
+(9) A petty officer on boat duty, in charge of a guard boat, or on other special duty, shall wear the service revolver belt, but this provision shall not apply to the coxswain of a boat, unless the boat's crew is armed.

+25. No watch chains, fobs, pins, or other jewelry shall be worn exposed upon the uniform by any officer or enlisted man of the Navy or Marine Corps, except sleeve buttons and shirt studs as prescribed.

+26. (1) Medals and badges, or their ribbons, shall be worn in the following order, from the center of the body toward the left shoulder, except the medal of honor, which shall be worn pendent from the neck:

+- (a) Medal of honor ribbon;

+- (b) Distinguished-service medal;

+- (c) Medal commemorating the battle of Manila Bay;

+- (d) Medal commemorating the naval engagements in the West Indies;

+- (e) Special meritorious medal for service during the Spanish War other than in battle;

+- (f) Gold life-saving medal;

+- (g) Civil War badge;

+- (h) Spanish campaign badge;

+- (i) Philippine campaign badge;

+- (j) China relief-expedition badge;

+- (k) Cuban pacification badge;

-- (9) A petty officer on boat duty, in charge of a guard boat, or on other special duty, shall wear the service revolver belt, but this provision shall not apply to the coxswain of a boat, unless the boat's crew is armed. - 25.
-No watch chains, fobs, pins, or other jewelry shall be worn exposed upon the uniform by any officer or enlisted man of the Navy or Marine Corps, except sleeve buttons and shirt study as prescribed. - 26.
-(1) Medals and badges, or their ribbons, shall be worn in the following order, from the center of the body toward the left shoulder, except the medal of honor, which shall be worn pendent from the neck: - (a) Medal of honor ribbon; - (b) Distinguished-service medal; 1 - (c) Medal commemorating the battle of Manila Bay; - (d) Medal commemorating the naval engagements in the West Indies; - (e) Special meritorious medal for service during the Spanish War other than in battle: - (f) Gold life-saving medal; - (g) Silver life-saving medal; - (h) Civil War badge; - (i) Spanish campaign badge; - (j) Philippina campaign badge; - (k) China relief-expedition badge; - (1) Cuban pacification badge; - (m) Nicaraguan campaign badge; - (n) Good-conduct medal; - (o) Medals or badges awarded for service performed while in the Army, Marine Corps, or other branch of the Government, if not included among those specified above; - (p) Medals or badges for excellence in gunnery; - (q) Medals or badges for excellence in small-arms firing, in the following order: (1) Sharpshooter's medal; (2) expert rifleman's bar; (3) expert pistol shot's bar; (4) distinguished marksman's badge; (5) experts rifleman's badge; (6) sharpshooter's badge (not worn if 5 is held); (7) marksman's badge (not worn if 5 or 6 is held); (8) Marine Corps competition individual medal; (9) Marine Corps division competition medal; (10) medals given by the National Rifle Association for excellence in shooting at matches held under the cognizance of that association, worn in the order in which won. - (2) The wearing of the following badges (q, r, s) is optional with the holders; but if these or any of them are worn, none of the medals or badges awarded by the Government shall be worn at the same time with them: - (r) Authorized badges of military societies in the order of date of the warswhich they commemorate; - (8) Badge of the Army and Navy Union of the United States; - (t) Badge of the Enlisted Men's Abstinence League.
+- (1) Silver life-saving medal;

+- (m) Good-conduct medal;

+- (n) Medals or badges awarded for service performed while in the Army, Marine Corps, or other branch of the Government, if not included among those specified above;

+- (o) Medals or badges for excellence in gunnery;

+- (p) Medals or badges for excellence in small-arms firing, in the following order: (1) Sharpshooter's medal; (2) expert rifleman's bar; (3) expert pistol shot's bar; (4) distinguished marksman's badge; (5) expert rifleman's badge; (6) sharpshooter's badge (not worn if 5 is held); (7) marksman's badge (not worn if 5 or 6 is held); (8) Marine Corps competition individual medal; (9) Marine Corps division competition medal; (10) medals given by the National Rifle Association for excellence in shooting at matches held under the cognizance of that association, worn in the order in which won.

+(2) The wearing of the following badges (q, r, s) is optional with the holders; but if these or any of them are worn, none of the medals or badges awarded by the Government shall be worn at the same time with them:

+- (q) Authorized badges of military societies in the order of date of the wars which they commemorate; - (r) Badge of the Army and Navy Union of the United States; - (8) Badge of the Enlisted Men's Abstinence League.